top of page

 Move all appliances and systems off propane and to electricity.
 There are three major projects that fall into this phase.

 Install a heat pump heating & cooling system.
-Remove air ducts to allow for better insulation of Hall.
+Remove air ducts to allow for better insulation of the Hall.
+COMPLETED

 Solar & Battery Backup